Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 22 Oktober 2025 21.33.43 UTC
+- WIB: Rabu, 22 Oktober 2025 22.29.26 UTC
-- WITA: Rabu, 22 Oktober 2025 22.33.43 UTC
+- WITA: Rabu, 22 Oktober 2025 23.29.26 UTC
-- WIT: Rabu, 22 Oktober 2025 23.33.43 UTC
+- WIT: Kamis, 23 Oktober 2025 00.29.26 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational